palfibeni/KerAzsMB/README.md

 to set these up, just run the /init command, and it will automatically adjust your layout

 ## Special Thanks
+#### Ryonn/Alaniel
+He made a similar addon, a bit after I started, and I used a lot of his awesome solution, salute to you Alaniel.
+Check it out [here](https://github.com/Ryonn-0/ryn-multibox).
 #### Kearlah
 He is my guildmaster, and without him, I wouldn't even know multiboxing exists, and most of these macros are written by him.
 You can find them [here](https://github.com/KocsiLevente/multibox).
 #### FurySwipes